fdonnet/ubik_accounting/README.md

-LAST BIG PR implemented:
+# News

-- double-entry preparation
+LAST PR implemented:

-- 2 new backend apis (tx and sales-or-vat-tax)
+- Aspire 9.0 (very minimal implementation without service discovery or test project)
-- Blazor better token management
+- Now, you can run the apphost project and have fun

-Next steps between:
+Next steps or in progress:

-- vat-sales tax module implementation
+- Vat-sales tax module implementation
 - .Net 9 (Blazor adaptations)
 - SingalR hub to trace tx status
 - Blazor double-entry ui
-- Aspire (re-test the thing)
+- Aspire, enhance service defaults and see for discovery and maybe tests project
 - will see...

 # Ubik - Accounting